psdevelop/erp-web-framework-photoservice/README.md

 # erp-web-framework-photoservice
-This solution - example of first using erp-web-framefork (problem version), reqired separating js and html in framework code
+This solution - example of first using erp-web-framefork, now framework codegenerating technology modificated